NewClaim a free social report

 Comment “Simon” and @steven will personally send you a link to view.
 What if the most connected generation in human history is also the loneliest? @simonsinek returns to @thediaryofaceopodcast for the fifth time and in a world that’s moving faster than ever, where AI can write your emails, hold a conversation and even pretend to be your best friend - Simon is asking a very different question: what are we losing along the way?
 Simon is a visionary thinker inspiring millions to cultivate human connection, find their purpose, and overcome any modern day challenges.
 It’s so interesting because when I sit down to talk to Simon, he is one of the very few people that I don’t come with a preconception as to what we’re gonna talk about, but I come with a feeling and the feeling that I bring forth is the feeling of change and transition.
 I don’t think I can ever think of a time where the future has felt unclear, uncertain, scary, exciting, and I guess unknown so that’s what we’re gonna tackle in today’s episode.
 We cover: - Why you shouldn’t wear a suit to an interview? - Why modern politics is killing your sense of purpose. - Why we’ve forgotten how to be a good friend. - How AI will create a generation of helpless humans. - The number one secret skill AI can’t learn. - How human skills like empathy are vanishing.
 And more.
 This episode is different to our last four.
 We spoke extensively about AI, but not in the way you might expect.
 We talked about how it’s eroding our muscle for connection and how the things that really grow us are slowly being designed out of our lives.
 I always enjoy our conversations and long may they continue!
 Will you be watching this one?
 Watch the full episode now on YouTube: search “The Diary of a CEO Simon Sinek”, it’s the newest upload on the channel 🙏🏾

-Comment ‘Agent’ and I’ll personally DM you our latest conversation!
+Comment ‘Watch’ and I’ll personally DM you this full conversation.

-Let me know your thoughts below after watching!
+Let me know your thoughts after watching this one.

 steven